isbjorntrading/aiocells/README.md

-`aiocell` is a package that provides tools for synchronous and asynchronous execution of nodes in a dependency graph.
+`aiocells` is a package that provides tools for synchronous and asynchronous execution of nodes in a dependency graph.

 ## Examples